-After viewing, create a talking circle (More info here.) and ask:
+After viewing, create a talking circle (more info is available at First Nations Pedagogy.) and ask:

 Remind students that it is important to take the time to understand the feelings of others.
 Repairing a relationship requires honesty, understanding, and effort.
 It also involves a change of the behaviour that caused the situation – learning from our past experience.
 This is why it is important for all Canadians to learn about the history of the residential schools.

-Close by asking students to share thoughts on how participating in Orange Shirt Day is one way to respect the importance of the past and move forward with healing.
+Close by asking students to share thoughts on how participating in National Day for Truth and Reconciliation by wearing an orange shirt is one way to respect the importance of the past and move forward with healing.

 Introduce the word reconciliation and draw out any prior knowledge students may have of its meaning.
 Discuss questions such as the following:

 Share the specific meaning of reconciliation in the context of the Truth and Reconciliation Commission of Canada.
-Have students form small groups to discuss the following statement:
+Discuss the following statement:

 In the words of Reconciliation Canada, the term reconciliation is “based on the idea of restoring friendship and harmony – about resolving differences, accepting the past and working together to build a better future.”

 Ask students what they think Canada can do to help to “build a better future” for all Canadians, including Indigenous Peoples in Canada.
 How does understanding the past help us make choices for the future?
-How does an event like Orange Shirt Day contribute to the goal?
+How does an event like National Day for Truth and Reconciliation contribute to the goal?
 Share responses.